cpap7/FattyMenu/README.md

 - Windows 11, Garry's Mod x86-64 branch

 # Installation / Setup
 1) Download the latest version of FattyMenu.dll under the 'Releases' tab of this repository.
+FattyMenu.dll can be loaded in-game using any injector that supports manual map injection.
-Then, download the latest version of Xenos Injector:
+- For this tutorial we'll be using Xenos, as it's open source and fairly easy to use.
+Download the latest version of Xenos Injector here:
 ``
 https://github.com/DarthTon/Xenos/releases/tag/2.3.2
 ``
-2) Extract the files to your desktop (or wherever is convenient for you)
+3) Extract the files to your desktop (or wherever is convenient for you)

-3) Run Xenos64.exe.
+4) Run Xenos64.exe.
 Your anti-virus will likely flag it, but do not worry.
 This is a false positive, so make sure you have it set up to ignore it.

-4) Once the injector is opened, navigate over to the 'Advanced' button and click on it.
+5) Once the injector is opened, navigate over to the 'Advanced' button and click on it.
 Change the injection type to Manual map, then check off 'No exception support,' 'Manually resolve imports,' 'Ignore TLS,' and 'Erase PE headers.'
 In other words, it should look like this:

 ![alt text](https://puu.sh/Kt6GG/ec592af606.png)